 In accordance with the City's Municipal Code, the budget is adopted by resolution on or before June 30th for the ensuing fiscal year.
-Expenditures authorized in the final budget resolution are appropriated at the budget unit.
+Expenditures authorized in the final budget resolution are appropriated at the budget unit level.
 Capital projects are budgeted at the individual project level.
 City Council may appropriate, amend, or transfer funds by an affirmative vote of three Council members at any regular or special Council meeting.

-The Successor Agency's two-year budget is incorporated into the City's budget process; however, all obligations are subject to semi-annual approval by the Oversight Board and the Department of Finance, with an annual approval process beginning with fiscal year 2016-17.
+The Successor Agency's two-year budget is incorporated into the City's budget process; however, all obligations are subject to annual approval by the Oversight Board and the Department of Finance.